July 02, 2010

 I could not trace any biographical information about Mattei.
 He might have been a sailor, but I am not sure about this.

-Although over twenty years have elapsed since Mattei made his construction, in 2010 when this post was first published, he was still actively engaged with the site.
+In 2010 when this post was first published, he was still actively engaged with the site.
 Every day he would be present at his museum to meet tourists who found their way to the museum.

 René Mattei somehow has got permission from the city of Bastia, the owner of the citadel, to use a room of the old building to establish his museum.
 It is the room were in former days the gunpowder was stored, the powder house, in French the poudrière.